 European Law and Global Risk (LLM)

 The biggest societal challenges are global, affecting half a billion EU citizens.
-This Master focuses on EU law's engagement with global challenges, such as: climate change, global trade and competition, migration, and the decline of rule of law.
-EU law not only dominates these legal spheres within the EU, but also is a leading global force.
+This Master focuses on EU law's engagement with global challenges, such as: climate change, trade- and market disruptions, migration, and the decline of rule of law.
+EU law not only dominates these legal spheres within the EU, but also claims center-stage on a global level.
 This is a track of the Master's program in International and European Law (LLM).

 Program and courses